SBU-COSMOLIKE/cocoa_lsst_y1/README.md

   2) `Emcee` has $\tau \sim 300$, so it requires $n_{\\rm sw} \sim 15,000$ when running with $n_{\\rm w}=114$.

   Conclusion: `Emcee` requires $\sim 3$ more evaluations in this case, but the number of evaluations per MPI worker (assuming one MPI worker per walker) is reduced by $\sim 10$.
   Therefore, `Emcee` seems well-suited for chains where the evaluation of a single cosmology is time-consuming (and there is no slow/fast decomposition).

+  What if the user runs an `Emcee` chain with `maxeval` insufficient for convergence? `Emcee` saves the chain checkpoint at `chains/outroot.h5` file.

   The scripts that made the plots below are provided at `scripts/EXAMPLE_PLOT_COMPARE_CHAINS_EMUL[2].py`